Using the Data Takeout feature in Users & Settings, it is possible to export the entire contents of your project. This can come in handy when

 Having your S3 bucket named and its region set, along with the Access Key ID and Secret Access Key of the IAM user, you are ready to export the project.

-Go to KBC and select Users & Settings.
+Go to Keboola Connection and select Users & Settings.
 In the Settings tab, click the Data Takeout button:

-Now fill the Access Key ID, Secret Access Key, S3 Region and S3 Bucket name:
+Now fill in the Access Key ID, Secret Access Key, S3 Region, and the S3 Bucket name: